- October 21, 2020

-The relative strength index is another indicator traders will use to spot a divergence in the market.
+The relative strength index is another tool traders will use to spot a divergence in the market.
 You would use it, in the same manner, you would the MACD.

 The RSI is set to 14 periods and in this example, we are looking at bullish divergence.

 If you compare A and B, you can see both are making new lows.
 Over on the right, comparing C and D, price is making a lower low while the RSI is making a higher low.
-Traders would look for a trading position using their strategy.
+You would look for a trading position using your strategy for this bullish signal.

 Using the Stochastic Oscillator

-Wrapping up the indicators with the stochastic oscillator, keep in mind that you would use all the indicators in much the same way.
-For this example, the settings for the stochastics is 14,3,3
+Wrapping up with the stochastic oscillator, keep in mind that you would use all the indicators in much the same way.
+For this example, the stochastics setting is 14,3,3

-The price made a new high from A-B while the indicator made a lower high from C-D. Momentum came into the market and we saw a 17% drop in price.
+The price made a new high from A-B while the MACD made a lower high from C-D. Momentum came into the market and we saw a 17% drop in price.

 Not all divergence setups will result in an adverse price move and some time we will see complete trend changes.
-Divergence is not always seen in price reversals and often times price will transition into a range.
-Traders should consider other qualifications for a trade.
+Divergence is not always seen in price reversals and oftentimes price will transition into a range.
+You should consider other qualifications for a trade.

-Keeping it simple, what does divergence mean?
-A potential reversal in price.
+Keeping it simple, what does a divergence signal mean?
+A potential reversal in the current price trend.
 That’s it.